import numpy as np

 The catch

 The idea to fit a transformed template is straight-forward, but there is a catch.
 Standard minimizers employed in HEP use a method based on gradient descent, and the gradient is computed numerically using a finite-difference formula.
 These minimizers only work correctly if the function to minimize is smooth: its first and second derivatives must be smoothly varying.
 But this is not the case the in the outlined approach, because the transformation will cause points from the samples that form the template to migrate from bin to bin.
 This causes jumps in the objective function and thus discontinuities in the derivatives.
 MINUIT does not like that at all.
 It can fail to converge, get stuck in a local minimum, or may report convergence to a point which is not a minimum.
 All of these outcomes are bad.
 The following cells demonstrate how MINUIT fails on such a fit.
-As objective function, we use the transformed approximate likelihood for template fits that we derived in our paper (implemented in template_chi2_da).
+As objective function, we use the transformed approximate likelihood for template fits that we derived in our paper (implemented in template_chi2_da

 def model(s, b, offset, scale):

-mu_st_sample = np.mean(st_sample)
+= np.mean(st_sample)

-st_sample_modified = scale * (st_sample - mu_st_sample) + mu_st_sample + offset
+mu_st_sample = scale * (st_sample - mu_st_sample) + mu_st_sample + offset

-template_s_modified = np.histogram(st_sample_modified, bins=xe)[0]
+st_sample_modified = np.histogram(st_sample_modified, bins=xe)[0]

-# a small constant is added to avoid dividing by zero
+template_s_modified # a small constant is added to avoid dividing by zero

-ts = template_s_modified / (np.sum(template_s_modified) + 1e-6)
+= template_s_modified / (np.sum(template_s_modified) + 1e-6)

-tb = template_b / np.sum(template_b)
+ts = template_b / np.sum(template_b)

-mu = s * ts + b * tb
+tb = s * ts + b * tb

-mu_var = s * ts**2 + b * tb**2
+mu = s * ts**2 + b * tb**2

-return mu, mu_var
+mu_var return mu, mu_var

 def objective(s, b, offset, scale):

-mu, mu_var = model(s, b, offset, scale)
+= model(s, b, offset, scale)

-return template_chi2_da(n_data, mu, mu_var)
+mu, mu_var return template_chi2_da(n_data, mu, mu_var)

 # if errordef and ndata on the objective are set,